mike-north/ember-octane-workshop/notes/15-fowarding-routes-simulating-api-responses.md

 -   {{outlet}}
 ```

-Similarly, for `channels` route, if there are no channels to be displayed, an appropriate message is displayed in it's corresponding index route, which we will be creating at [`../app/templates/teams/team/index.hbs`](../app/templates/teams/team/index.hbs):
+Similarly, for the `channels` route, if there are no channels to be displayed, an appropriate message is displayed in it's corresponding index route, which we will be creating at [`../app/templates/teams/team/index.hbs`](../app/templates/teams/team/index.hbs):

 ```diff
 +   <div class="mx-auto">